The History of Fishin’ for a Mission

 The Work of Fishin’ for a Mission

-Over $790,000 has been raised by Fishin’ for a Mission (F4M) since its inception.
+Over $1 million dollars has been raised by Fishin’ for a Mission (F4M) since its inception.
 The money raised by F4M has been used to:

-- Build and support a school serving over 400 students in Brewerville, Liberia.
+- Build and support a school serving over 300 students in Brewerville, Liberia.
 The children at the school were born in a refugee camp established by the United Nations in the town of Brewerville as a result of the Liberian civil war.
+We currently have two long-term missionaries, Sonny and Shawn DuPre, in Liberia working at our school.

 - Build homes and schools in Honduras for orphans and provided various types of training to children coming from the streets.